Nightjar LogoSign in

 Full Comparison Table

 No single tool covers every visual need.
-Nightjar covers four of the five (everything except virtual try-on), making it the most versatile single platform for mid-market cosmetic brands.
+Nightjar covers four of the five (everything except virtual try-on), which makes it a strong single platform for mid-market cosmetic brands that need catalog, shade variants, lifestyle, and editing in one place.
 For virtual try-on, pair it with Perfect Corp or another dedicated AR solution.

-Worth noting: Nightjar is the only tool in this comparison that offers hex-code color input for shade variant generation.
-For brands managing foundation, lipstick, or nail polish lines with 20 to 40+ shades, that capability is not optional.
+Worth noting: hex-code color input for shade variant generation is uncommon among the tools in this comparison.
+For brands managing foundation, lipstick, or nail polish lines with 20 to 40+ shades, that capability matters a lot.

 The Shade Range Cost Multiplier